UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Experiment

 \subsection{Ablation Studies}

-To validate the contribution of each component, we conduct ablation studies on both normal-hearing and hearing-impaired test data.
-The results are listed in Table \ref{tab:ablation}.
+To verify the contribution of each component, we conduct ablation studies on both normal-hearing and hearing-impaired test data.
+Results are summarized in Table \ref{tab:ablation}.

-\textbf{ Unified Training Paradigm.} Compared with the CSV2S baseline, our UniCUE reduces WER by 45\% (0.205 \textit{vs.} 0.374) for normal-hearing cuers and 41\% (0.248 \textit{vs.} 0.422) for hearing-impaired groups.
-This verifies that transferring fine-grained semantic knowledge from CSR to CSV2S through shared visual representation learning effectively alleviates the challenge of complex semantic correlation.
+\textbf{Unified Training Paradigm.} Compared to direct CSV2S, UniCUE reduces WER by 45\% (0.205 vs. 0.374) on normal-hearing cuers and 41\% (0.248 vs. 0.422) on hearing-impaired cuers.
+These results highlight the benefit of leveraging fine-grained visual semantics from CSR to enhance CSV2S, alleviating the challenge of modeling complex multimodal correlations.

-\textbf{Visual Processor Design.} We analyze the impact of pose-aware visual processor on each architecture.
-As shown in Table \ref{tab:ablation}, models relying solely on raw video features exhibit suboptimal performance due to their limited capacity to capture fine-grained motion patterns.
-This suggests that unprocessed video frames contain substantial interference from redundant visual information.
-Furthermore, our model maintains consistent performance across six normal-hearing cuers when speaking same linguistic content, demonstrating the importance of introducing pose-aware information, as illustrated in Appendix.

-\textbf{Semantic Alignment Mechanism.} Disabling the semantic alignment pool weakens the pose-text correlation, causing WER increase in both CSR and UniCUE, since the alignment loss enforces spatiotemporal consistency between visual cues and CS phonemes, which is particularly beneficial for accurate semantic content.
+\textbf{Visual Processor Design.} Models that rely solely on raw video features struggle to capture fine-grained motion due to redundant and noisy visual information, resulting in suboptimal performance.
+By incorporating pose cues, our visual processor effectively captures cuer-specific dynamics, leading to significantly improved accuracy and robustness across diverse cuers. \textbf{Semantic Alignment Mechanism.} Disabling the Semantic Alignment Pool (SAP) degrades visual-semantic consistency, resulting in higher WERs for both CSR and UniCUE.
+This underscores the importance of the alignment in enforcing spatiotemporal coherence between visual cues and phonemic representations for accurate semantic modeling.
+The effectiveness of SAP is further validated by the t-SNE visualizations (\textbf{Figure 5 in Appendix}).

-\textbf{VPA Mechanism.} Removing the VPA results in significant degradation in temporal consistency performance, indicating that the cross-attention-based VPA effectively bridges the representation gap by adaptively selecting critical visual-semantic cues relevant to speech characteristics through learnable query interaction.
+\textbf{VisioPhonetic Adapter.} Removing the VPA results in noticeable degradation in temporal alignment, demonstrating its crucial role in bridging the representation gap between CSR and CSV2S.
+By adaptively selecting and refining fine-grained spatialtemporal visual cues through learnable queries, the VPA enables more accurate and temporally coherent speech synthesis.

-\textbf{5) Qualitative Analysis.} To more comprehensively demonstrate the advantages of our unified framework UniCUE, we also provide qualitative comparison of CSR+TTS, CSV2S, and UniCUE.
-As shown in Figure \ref{fig:ablation}, UniCUE achieves more accurate temporal alignment with the ground truth, indicating its superior ability to capture temporal dynamics within the visual modality.
-In contrast, CSR and CSV2S exhibit noticeable temporal drift.